Augmenting photometric redshift estimates using spectroscopic nearest neighbours: Results

-Fig. \ref{fig:results_015} shows the same set of plots, but using in the training a larger value for the spectroscopic separation, i.e., $\Delta z=0.15$.
-As expected, allowing for a larger separation in the definition of real angular neighbours discards a smaller fraction of data.
+Figure \ref{fig:results_015} shows the same set of plots, but using a higher value for the spectroscopic separation in the training, that is, $\Delta z=0.15$.
+As expected, allowing for a larger separation in the definition of real angular neighbours discards fewer data.
 Conversely, there is in general a lower precision and a small increase in the fraction of outliers.

 In principle, using a stricter $\Delta z$ could remove even more outliers, retaining only pairs that are closer in redshift and leading to a smaller, but more precise sub-sample.
 We explore this dependence in Fig. \ref{fig:results_dz}.
-Overall, this method is always able to clean bad estimates off the sample, but at the price of discarding many data points.
+Overall, this method is always able to clean poor estimates from the sample, but at the price of discarding many data points.
 The minor improvement in precision probably does not justify the use of $\Delta z<0.08$ in the case of VIPERS, because more than half of the sample is excluded.

 It is apparent that the hyper-parameter $\Delta z$ is very relevant for the quality of the classifier.
 This is made clear by the receiver operator characteristic (ROC) curve in Fig. \ref{fig:roc_dz}, which shows the TPR (Eq. \ref{eq:TPR}) against the FPR (Eq. \ref{eq:FPR}), and has been computed from the target galaxies in the test catalogue by considering their neighbour with the highest probability.
-In general, the Area Under the Curve (AUC) is higher for the better classifier.
-Increasing $\Delta z$ increases the AUC, which would tend to unity for very large values of this parameter, as all galaxies would then be considered real neighbours.
+In general, the area under the curve (AUC) is higher for the better classifier.
+Increasing $\Delta z$ increases the AUC, which would tend to unity for very high values of this parameter, as all galaxies would then be considered real neighbours.
 However, our ultimate goal is not to increase the performance of the classifier per se, but to improve the metrics of our redshift estimates.
 These show that $\Delta z \gtrsim 0.08$ represents the best choice for VIPERS.